jgato/jgato/random_docs/Scaling down clusters with ZTP.md

 worker-1.el8k-ztp-1.hpecloud.org   Ready    worker          114m   v1.23.12+8a6bfe4
 ```

-Here you can just 'oc drain and oc delete' the node.
-Or you can use a ZTP Policy to delete the host with the usual ZTP GitOps flow.
+To delete the Node you can use your oc client or create an ACM Policy

+#### Using 'oc client'

-The first option is pretty easy and straightforward, as long as you have Admin access to the Spoke cluster.
+This option is pretty easy and straightforward.
+But you need Admin access to the Spoke cluster.
+Something that would not happen on a GitOps scenario.
+Where your only way of connecting the cluster is with you Git Repository.

+You only have to oc drain and oc delete the node.
 More details [here](https://access.redhat.com/solutions/4976801) or [here](https://docs.openshift.com/container-platform/4.10/machine_management/deleting-machine.html).
 Both ways will be oka.

-If instead of that, you dont have that access, and ZTP is your point of truth about the Cluster status, you can create an ACM Policy inside your GitOps flow.
+When each host is deployed, it is also created a BMH object for each one, in the Spoke cluster.
+In the previous step we deleted the BMH from the Hub cluster.
+Now, we have to do the same in the spoke.
+Using 'oc -n openshift-machine-api get bmh' you can get the list of BMH, delete the one corresponding the node deleted.

 #### Using an ACM Policy

+If you are using a GitOps approach, maybe you dont have Admin access to Spoke cluster.
+Also, ZTP is your point of truth about the Cluster status.
+So, you can create an ACM Policy inside your GitOps flow, that marks this host to be deleted.

 > Here we dont cover details about creating Policies, or how to use CGU to enforce them.
 It is expected you have some minimum knowledge about how to use ZTP